uzh-rpg/agile_flight/README.md

 All evaluation during the competition will be performed using the same ROS evaluation, but on previously unseen environments / obstacle configurations.

+## Submission

+- **06 May 2022** Submission is open.
+Please submit your version of the file [user_code.py](https://github.com/uzh-rpg/agile_flight/blob/main/envtest/ros/user_code.py) with all needed dependencies with an email to loquercio AT berkeley DOT edu.
+Please use as subject *ICRA 2022 Competition: Team Name*.
+If you have specific dependencies, please provide instructions on how to install them.
+Feel free to switch from python to cpp if you want.

+### Further Details

+- We will only evaluate on the warehouse environment with spheres obstacles.
+- If you're using vision, you are free to use any sensor you like (depth, optical flow, RGB).
+The code has to run real-time on a desktop with 16 Intel Core i7-6900K with an NVIDIA Titan Xp.
+- If you're using vision, feel free to optimize the camera parameters for performance (e.g. field of view).
+- We will two rankings, one for vision-based and another for state-based.
+The top three team for each category will qualify for the finals.

 ## Update

 - **02 May 2022** Fix a bug in the vision racing environment when computing reward function.
 No need to update if you are not using RL or if you have change the reward formualtion.
 Related to this issue #65